 Now The cake is done, but of course you want to decorate it.
 So back to our first, example cake.
 Finally roll out the colors for your decorating, as thin or thick as you want.
 Then cut out your shapes and decorate.
 To adhere them to the cake use Clear Vanilla.
 Notice I rolled out Yellow, but didn’t use any.

-And you have the final cake!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+And you have the final cake!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!